China Medical System: New Drug Application For Vitiligo Indication Of Ruxolitinib Phosphate Cream Accepted In China

-(MENAFN- GlobeNewsWire - Nasdaq) SHENZHEN, CHINA, Sept.
-24, 2024 (GLOBE NEWSWIRE) -- China Medical System Holdings Limited (the“Company”, together with its subsidiaries, the“Group” or“CMS”) is pleased to announce that on September 24, 2024, the New Drug Application (NDA) for vitiligo indication of ruxolitinib phosphate cream (the“ruxolitinib cream” or the“Product”) has been accepted by the National Medical Products Administration of China (NMPA).
-This is another substantial milestone for ruxolitinib cream in China, following the approval for Urgent Clinical import by Hainan Medical Products Administration and approval for marketing in Macau for vitiligo, and it is also a key step in benefiting over ten million of patients with vitiligo in China.
+China Medical System Holdings Limited (the“Company”, together with its subsidiaries, the“Group” or“CMS”) is pleased to announce that on September 24, 2024, the New Drug Application (NDA) for vitiligo indication of ruxolitinib phosphate cream (the“ruxolitinib cream” or the“Product”) has been accepted by the National Medical Products Administration of China (NMPA).
+This is another substantial milestone for ruxolitinib cream in China, following the approval for Urgent Clinical Import by Hainan Medical Products Administration and approval for marketing in Macau for vitiligo, and it is also a key step in benefiting over ten million of patients with vitiligo in China.

 Ruxolitinib cream achieved positive results in Chinese Real-World Study.
 The primary efficacy endpoint was the proportion of patients in the treatment group who achieved F-VASI 75 response at week 24, which was 49.5%, significantly higher than the target value of 14.1% (p<0.0001).
 The study met its primary endpoint, demonstrating that ruxolitinib cream is effective in treating patients with nonsegmental vitiligo, reducing the area of the lesions, and repigmenting the skin.
 All secondary efficacy endpoints showed a trend of benefit consistent with the primary efficacy endpoint, and the treatment effect for vitiligo continued to improve with longer treatment duration.
 Adverse events mostly had severity levels of grade 1 or 2.
 No adverse event (AE) leading to discontinuation or withdrawal, and no serious adverse event (SAE) related to the study drug occurred.